Annapurna in the Monsoon Day 7: To the Base Camp on a Trail of Flowers

 Now, of course the resulting outfit can in no way be said to be Instagram-worthy.
 It was, in fact, utterly and absolutely unfashionable.

 Luckily I'm not an Insta-blogger anyway, and so sick of the damp that I just wouldn't have cared even if I cared (does that make sense?).

 I draped my rainproof jacket (which really is rainproof) over the top of the bin bag skirt, thus ensuring that rain would entirely fall over these waterproof surfaces to the ground.
-My socks were still wet, and below the skirt might get damp, but it was a much better situation than before.
+My socks were still wet, and I might get damp below the skirt, but it was a much improved situation than before.

 Pleased with the success of her idea, Devi called for the day's trek to begin.

 How fickle is (wo)man!

 We left the paved precincts of Deurali and came upon the grass-flanked trails to the base camp.
 The rain ceased pouring then, and though the sky remained white with cloud, the sun shone through them to lift the mist somewhat.